GRAS (Generally Recognized as Safe) Notification

 2. Self GRAS Determination – With this method, the FDA is not involved.
 The stakeholder is solely liable for verifying safe use with the review of an expert panel.

 A self-determination GRAS dossier follows all of the same steps as a GRAS notification and format with the exception that the dossier is not submitted to the FDA.
-The majority of GRAS dossiers are self-affirmed.
+Most GRAS dossiers are self-affirmed.
 We can help you prepare a self-affirmed GRAS dossier.

 What is GRAS?

-ingredients that they have determined to be safe for human consumption.
-As you might imagine, this process is voluntary—but it’s also required in order for companies to sell certain products in the United States.
+GRAS is an acronym that stands for Generally Regarded as Safe.
+As The GRAS process is voluntary—but it’s also required in order for companies to use and/or sell certain ingredients in the United States.

 GRAS notification is different than GRAS status.
 A company can send the FDA evidence that their product is GRAS through a voluntary notification process (or VNP), but only if they have received approval from their local regulatory agency first.
 For example, the FDA has not yet determined whether CBD oil is safe enough to consume as a food ingredient, so there are no VNPs on file at this time.